Remotely working from home

 For 2022 and subsequent years

-You can claim 30% of the cost of electricity, heat and broadband (apportioned based on the number of days worked from home over the year).
+You can attribute 30% of the cost of electricity, heating and broadband to Remote working.
+Apportionment is based on the number of days worked from home over the year.

 For the years 2020 and 2021

-• 10% of the cost of electricity and heat (apportioned based on the number of days worked from home over the year)
+• 10% of the cost of electricity and heating to remote working.
+Apportionment is based on the number of days worked from home over the year.

-• 30% of the cost of broadband (apportioned based on the number of days worked from home over the year).
+• 30% of the broadband use to Remote working.
+Apportionment is based on the number of days worked from home over the year.

 Any amounts paid by your employer must be deducted from your claim.